 Canadian Pharmacy King currently offers the brand Valcyte from Canada manufactured by Hoffman - La Roche and New Zealand by Roche Pharmaceuticals.
 Our Canadian Pharmacy also offers the generic Valganciclovir from India also called Valgan by Cipla and from Canada by a different manufacturer.
 Brand and generic Valcyte is available in the strength of 450 mg tablets.
 We also offer Valcyte Powder for Suspension (50 mg/ml/100 ml) from Canada manufactured by Roche.

-CanadianPharmacyKing.com supplies only genuine Valcyte from Turkey or the United Kingdom shipped using either Turkish or UK packaging.
-This Valcyte is manufactured by F. Hoffmann-La Roche Ltd (managed by Genentech, Inc) the worldwide manufacturer of Valcyte.
-This offer is neither endorsed nor authorized by F. Hoffmann-La Roche Ltd (the United States and Canadian distributor of Valcyte).
-CanadianPharmacyKing.com has no affiliation whatsoever with F. Hoffmann-La Roche Ltd.
+CanadianPharmacyKing.com supplies only genuine Valcyte from Canada and New Zealand shipped using the Canadian and New Zealand packaging.
+This Valcyte is manufactured by Genetech Inc. (a member of Roche Group), the worldwide manufacturer of Valcyte.
+This offer is neither endorsed nor authorized by Genetech Inc. (the United States and Canadian distributor of Valcyte).
+CanadianPharmacyKing.com has no affiliation whatsoever with Genetech Inc.

 The common side effects of Valcyte may include diarrhea, nausea, vomiting, fever, headache, trembling, graft rejection, swelling of the legs, constipation, back pain, sleeplessness, high blood pressure, seizures, dizziness, confusion.
 Contact your doctor right away if you have any of the following symptoms:

 • reduced number of white blood cells, red blood cells or platelets